AmplitudeAudio/sdk/README.md

 ## Features

-This is a list of some of the most important features of Amplitude:
+This is a list of some features provided by Amplitude:

 - [Spatial Audio, HRTF, and Ambisonic Rendering](https://docs.amplitudeaudiosdk.com/nightly/getting-started/introduction/#spatial-audio-hrtf-and-ambisonic-rendering)
 - [Data-driven Development](https://docs.amplitudeaudiosdk.com/nightly/getting-started/introduction/#data-driven-development)